ChilliCream/hotchocolate-docs/docs/pagination.md

 A field middleware can be declared on the field or on the schema depending on what you want to do.

-Let's say you want to write a middleware to provide pagination support specifically for SQL server than you could provide that as a middleware like we did for `IQueryable<T>`.
+Let's say you want to write a middleware to provide pagination support specifically for SQL server, then you could provide that as a middleware like we did for `IQueryable<T>`.

-If you need help implementing a pagination solution just reach out to us and we are happy to help you.
+If you need help implementing a pagination solution just reach out to us.
+We are happy to help you.

 [Relay Cursor Connections Specification](http://facebook.github.io/relay/graphql/connections.htm)